Beekeeping

 Educational Poster or Display (grades 3-12)

-1. Extracted honey - 2 one-pound jars, shown in glass or clear plastic, screw-top jars holding 1 pound of honey each.
+Exhibit two (2) one-pound jars, shown in glass or clear plastic, screw-top jars holding 1 pound of honey each.
+Each container is to have the 4-H member’s name and county written using permanent marker.